kazkojima/colorlight-i5-tips/README.md

 The latter, making the micro SD the root FS, is partially successful.
 Using the litex-vexriscv-rebase branch of [litex's linux tree](https://github.com/litex-hub/linux.git), [a tiny patch for mmc](https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/linux-litex-vexriscv-rebase-mmc.patch) and [.config](https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/defconfig-colorlight-i5), [linux-on-litex-vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv) with [colorlight i5 patch](https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/linux-on-litex-vexriscv-colorlight-i5.patch) has booted, though it's very slooooow.

 Since we have only 8GB of memory, we need to change the memory map for the device table and emulator binaries.
-The patch in linux/ assumes rv32.dtb at 0x40780000 and emulator.bin at 0x407c0000.
+The patch in linux/ assumes rv32.dtb at 0x40780000 and opensbi.bin at 0x407c0000.
 There is a boot.json file in linux/ that matches this change.

 ![screenshot of linux boot](https://github.com/kazkojima/colorlight-i5-tips/blob/main/images/boot-on-sdcard.png)